Electronic-Mango/reddit-fastapi-api/README.md

 ## Additional authorization

-> [!NOTE]
-> Authorization isn't implemented in this version yet.

-Api has a basic authorization mechanism based on request header, separate from Reddit API OAuth 2.0.
+Api has a basic authorization mechanism based on API key send as request header, separate from Reddit API OAuth 2.0.
-You can set authorization header name and expected value in `settings.yml` in `api` - `authorization_header` - `name` and `expected_value`.
+You can set API key header name and expected value in `settings.yml` in `api` - `authorization_header` - `name` and `expected_value`.

 If either of them is empty authorization will be disabled and all requests will be accepted.